-Get to know how the old monastic communities lived, alternating working in the fields with prayer, seeking out architectural and artistic masterpieces and making a profit from the sale of various local products.
+Getting to know how the old monastic communities lived, alternating working in the fields with prayer, seeking out architectural and artistic masterpieces and take advantage of the sale of various local products.

-The suggested itinerary enables the visitor to attain an overview of the great historical and artistic wealth of the civilization brought about by monasticism, in particular with regard to the Humiliati and Cistercian orders.
+The suggested itinerary allows the visitor to get an idea of the great historical and artistic wealth of the civilization brought about by monasticism, in particular with regard to the Humiliati and Cistercian orders.
 These orders developed primarily in the irrigated lowlands south of Milan, with its abundance of springs and marshes.

-The first stop is the Abbazia di Chiaravalle which, with its cloisters, its monastery and its residential quarters is a very well-structured complex surrounded by the greenery of the Agricolo Sud Milano park.
+Discover the Charterhouse of Garegnano, of which some cloisters and the church complex with precious frescoes remain, and the Abbazia di Chiaravalle which, with its cloisters, its monastery and its residential quarters is a very well-structured complex surrounded by the green of Parco Agricolo Sud.

 Also of great interest are the other impressive abbeys located south of the city: the Abbazia di Viboldone in the municipality of San Giuliano Milanese, the Abbazia di Mirasole in Opera and the Abbazia di Morimondo.